 Yong Ju’s design for a fire station in Myeonmok, Seoul, also defies expectations.
 Instead of the usual red paint and bold signage we’re used to seeing on such buildings, he opted for a striking facade created with neutral-toned louvers

-Perhaps Yong Ju’s most sci-fi-looking project to date is Filament Mind which he made together with designer and artist Brian W. Brush.
-Installed in the lobby of the Teton County Library in Jackson, Wyoming, the piece is made up of 1,000 fibre optic cables (five miles of cable in total) connected from a central tower to 1,000 key words on the adjacent walls.
+In some projects, Yong Ju plays the role of collaborator rather than author, which obviously requires a different skillset.
+For Filament Mind he joined forces with artist-designers Brian W. Brush and Noa Younse..
+The piece sat in the lobby of the Teton County Library in Jackson, Wyoming, where 1,000 fibre optic cables (five miles in total) connected from a central tower to 1,000 key words on the adjacent walls.

 Each key word corresponds to one of the categories used in the Dewey Decimal System

 Yong Ju moves seamlessly between art and architecture because he believes it’s all one and the same.
 “I believe all translation from invisible idea to tangibility can be thought of as architecture,” he says.
 Whether making data beautiful or re-imagining a sidewalk, he’s interested in making indifferent people perceive architecture differently.
 “People think of a luxurious house as architecture,” he says, “But architecture is everywhere.
 I would like to awaken their interests in the spatial value all around them.”

 Words by Alix-Rose Cowie.